ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    .. hint::

-      To determine an appropriate ACCOUNT field for Level 1 systems, run ``groups``, and it will return a list of projects you have permissions for.
+      * To determine an appropriate ACCOUNT field for Level 1 systems, run ``groups``, and it will return a list of projects you have permissions for.
 Not all of the listed projects/groups have an HPC allocation, but those that do are potentially valid account names.
+      * Users can also run ``saccount_params``, which provides more information but is not available on all systems.

+   ..
+COMMENT: Check this (above)!

    * ``EXPT_SUBDIR`` is changed to an experiment name of the user's choice.
    * ``/path/to/`` is the path to the SRW App data on the user's machine (see :numref:`Section %s <Data>` for data locations on Level 1 systems).
    * ``<model_type>`` refers to a subdirectory containing the experiment data from a particular model.
 Valid values on Level 1 systems correspond to the valid values for ``EXTRN_MDL_NAME_ICS`` and ``EXTRN_MDL_NAME_LBCS`` (see :numref:`Section %s <basic-get-extrn-ics>` or :numref:`%s <basic-get-extrn-lbcs>` for options).
    * ``<data_type>`` refers to one of 3 possible data formats: ``grib2``, ``nemsio``, or ``netcdf``.
-   * ``<YYYYMMDDHH>`` refers to a subdirectory containing data for the :term:`cycle` date (in YYYYMMDDHH format).
+   * ``${yyyymmddhh}`` refers to a subdirectory containing data for the :term:`cycle` date (in YYYYMMDDHH format).
+Users may hardcode this value or leave it as-is, and the experiment will derive the correct value from ``DATE_FIRST_CYCL`` and related information.

 On platforms where Rocoto and :term:`cron` are available, users can automate resubmission of their experiment workflow by adding the following lines to the ``workflow:`` section of the ``config.yaml`` file: